cat

 Mental Enrichment

-Indoor cats still need brain workouts.
+The best indoor cat breeds also need brain workouts.
 We all know boredom leads to trouble.

 • Rotate toys weekly to keep things exciting and new.